RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 Some DAWs allow you to manage takes in rather complex ways, and some have no comping features at all!

-## Multitrack Audio Editing
+## Grouped Audio Editing

-Multitrack Audio Editing consists of all of the [features in Audio Editing tools](#audio-editing-tools) but applied to multiple tracks or objects simultaneously.
+Grouped (further referred to as "Multitrack") Audio Editing consists of all of the [features in Audio Editing tools](#audio-editing-tools) but applied to multiple tracks or objects simultaneously.

 Multitrack Audio Editing also concerns features that are only applicable to multitrack audio.